encord-team/encord-client-python/docs/source/authentication.rst

 API key authentication
 ----------------------
-You can additionally access a specific project or dataset via the API key authentication.
+You can access a specific project or dataset via API key authentication.
 An individual API key is always tied to one specific project or dataset.

 We only recommend you to use this authentication if